zademn/game-of-life-rust/README.md

 2. We update the cells with the new cells

 **Note**
-- I used rayon for parallelisation, sequential code killed my fps when I tried bigger configurations
+- I used `rayon` for parallelization since sequential code killed my fps when I tried bigger configurations
-- Code can obviously be optimized
+- Obviously, code can be optimized
 ```rust
     pub fn update(&mut self) {
         // Vector of next states.
 It will match by index